TagPlanet/yii-analytics-ga/README.md

 ====================

 A Google Analytics Component for Yii.
 See our [Wiki](https://github.com/TagPlanet/yii-analytics-ga/wiki) for more information.
-Below will give you an overview of how to install and use the basics of this extension.
+Below will give you an overview of how to install and use the basics of this extension. **Looking for Universal Analytics?**
+See our latest addition over at [yii-analytics-ua](https://github.com/TagPlanet/yii-analytics-ua).

 ## Installation